Bruno0798/42_libft/README.md

 ## 🗣️ About

-_This project is about coding a C library.<br>
+This project is about coding a C library.<br>
-It will contain a lot of general purpose functions your programs will rely upon._
+It will contain a lot of general purpose functions your programs will rely upon.<br>
-*42 makes us do this just so we can have a deeper understanding of data structures and basic algorithms.
-At 42, certain standard libraries are prohibited in our projects, compelling us to continually expand our custom library with self-built functions as we advance in the program.*
+42 makes us do this just so we can have a deeper understanding of data structures and basic algorithms.
+At 42, certain standard libraries are prohibited in our projects, compelling us to continually expand our custom library with self-built functions as we advance in the program.

 > ⚠️ **Warning**: Don't copy/paste code you don't understand: it's bad for you, and for the school.